grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "No idea.
 I'm just steering the boat the way the Boss says.
 Hang on..."
 A few seconds of static came across the radio, and then Shakes picked up again.
 "Hemi says you should just keep running --- make evasive moves if you can.
 He's going to maneuver us into position to deliver a second device."

-"OK Shakes.
+"OK.
 But keep in mind we're down to maybe 15 minutes on the battery here.
-As soon as we're out, we're a dead-still target for a boat with an intention to ram."
+As soon as that's gone, we're a dead-in-the-water target for a boat with an intention to ram."

 Another second passed.
 "Hemi says --- get this --- 'he will take your remaining battery into his calculations.'"

-"If anyone beside Hemi had said that to me, I would not be able to take it as any kind of reassurance.
-Don't sink Shakes --- I need Hemi back."
+"If anyone beside Hemi had said that to me, I wouldn't be able to take it as any kind of reassurance.
+Don't sink Captain Shakes --- I need Hemi back."

-"Don't you sink either --- I've gotten used to the hot meals on your boat!
+"Don't you sink either Captain Percy --- I've gotten used to the hot meals on your boat!
 Out."
-Shakes clicked off.

 As Percy hung the mic back up above her head, Bastian reached one long finger out and fruitlessly tapped the battery gauge.